linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/The Value of Bank Durability- Borrowers as Bank Stakeholders.md

 In the case of a sale, new bank management may make changes adversely affecting a client of the failed bank, including reneging on or reducing implicit commitments or adversely changing terms of agreements made by previous managers (e.g., unfavorably revaluing collateral or tightening restrictive covenants).
 Information generated by previous loan officers consists of their implicit as well as explicit evaluations of corporate managers and associated lending commitments which, unlike more concrete forms of data (such as profits and sales), is difficult to credibly transfer to a new bank's officers.
 Moreover, healthy banks that purchase loan portfolios of failed banks face capital constraints that can lead them to call loans or cancel (or not renew) credit facilities of firms with which they do not have longstanding relations.

 In the case of government control, the FDIC is not required to honor terms of agreements of the failed bank.
 In particular, technically sound revolving credit and term loan agreements in which the client has not borrowed the full amount can be canceled.
 Moreover, regulator approval is typically required for all major managerial decisions after seizure.
 For example, after the FDIC rescue, Continental Illinois managers were required to obtain regulator approval for any decision involving a loan of \(100 million or more.
 Since the FDIC is a capital-constrained institution and operates under political pressure to minimize its demand for working capital, it has utilized cancellation rights to increase its reserves rather than maintaining potentially profitable loans.
-For example, the Wall Street Journal (February 15, 1991) reported that subsequent to the seizure of the Bank of New England by the FDIC, many lines of credit or unfunded loan obligations were canceled, creating severe difficulties for certain businesses with longstanding relationships with the bank.[5]
+For example, the Wall Street Journal (February 15, 1991) reported that subsequent to the seizure of the Bank of New England by the FDIC, many lines of credit or unfunded loan obligations were canceled, creating severe difficulties for certain businesses with longstanding relationships with the bank.<sup>5</sup>

-4 Regulators control entry and exit for the banking industry.
+<sup>4</sup> Regulators control entry and exit for the banking industry.
 Technically, the chartering agency or the FDIC declares the state of insolvency.
-5 A spokesman for the FDIC indicated that "These are some of the disruptions that can happen when a bank goes into receivership."
+<sup>5</sup> A spokesman for the FDIC indicated that "These are some of the disruptions that can happen when a bank goes into receivership."

 Overall, the government's willingness to support a bank rather than allow its liquidation is a public policy judgment that liquidation leads to significant losses in social welfare because gains associated with accrual of private information by screening and monitoring, and the development of borrower reputation associated with continuous relations, are bank specific and nonsalvageable.
 Nevertheless, the nationalization or sale of a distressed bank is not likely to be a perfect substitute for the continuation of a private sector bank if there are relationship-based cost advantages to bank lending.

-# II.
+## II.
 Sample and Methodology

-# A. Sample
+## A. Sample

 We examine share price effects on borrowers due to an unexpected change in probability of bank dissolution caused by forces external to the borrowers examined, specifically the de facto insolvency and subsequent rescue of the Continental Illinois Bank by the FDIC in 1984.
 If borrowers are bank stakeholders, then (1) deterioration in the Continental Illinois Bank's durability and quality should on average reduce market values of its client firms, and (2) the FDIC rescue and willingness to maintain Continental Illinois as a publicly traded, government-supported bank should on average increase client firm value.
 If banks are passive institutional investors with no private information or if client firms do not accrue future relationship-specific quasi rents, there should be no change in client firm values due to the bank's difficulties.
 We use event study methodology and cross-sectional regression analysis to assess the impact of the impending failure and subsequent rescue on share prices of loan customers of Continental Illinois.<sup>6</sup>

 The size and stature of the Continental Illinois Bank facilitate our test.
 At year-end 1983, the bank was the seventh largest U.S. bank holding company (in terms of both deposits and total assets).
 Continental Illinois Bank was a major corporate lender and served as lead manager of syndicated loans for publicly traded corporate clients.
 The bank's size and national scope of its corporate lending activities increase the potential for obtaining public information about bank-borrower relationships.
 In contrast, regional bank asset portfolios are dominated by loans to smaller, lesser-known corporations, typically not listed on a major exchange, so little public information is available about their clients' banking relationships.

 The de facto failure of Continental Illinois represents the last major case in which the liquidation of a large bank was a realistic probability.
 Indeed, officials in the Reagan administration, especially at the U.S. Treasury, opposed the bailout up to the rescue announcement.
 Regulators, however, argued that closure and deposit payoff would be complex, lengthy, and costly.
-Immediately after the announced bailout, bank regulators insisted the Conti

-nental Illinois problem was unique.
+Immediately after the announced bailout, bank regulators insisted the Continental Illinois problem was unique.
 During Congressional hearings two months later, however, regulators promulgated the "too big to fail" doctrine.
 Thus, it is unlikely the public has perceived the liquidation of a money center bank to be a realistic probability after the Continental Illinois action.
 Consequently, this case represents a unique example of a very large bank, with publicly documented lending relations with publicly traded firms, that faced a significant probability of liquidation.

 Developing our sample is necessarily complicated for several reasons.
 First, banks do not provide consistent public reporting about their clients.
 Second, the FDIC will not provide the public with the identity of a bank's clients even after a rescue.
 This is because the FDIC has ruled that when it takes possession of bank records, it does not hold them as a federal agency but stands in the shoes of the bank and as such is exempt from the Freedom of Information Act (5 USC Section 552).<sup>7</sup> Thus, we are confined to developing a sample of client firms via indirect methods.